Daniel Bedemi: United Sikkim

 During the summer of 2011 it was announced the Daniel signed for United Sikkim F.C. in the I-League 2nd Division.
 On 9 September 2011, he had scored on the 3rd minute against ONGC F.C. in the Group-B of the Federation Cup match at the Mohun Bagan Ground, his side won 3–2.

 He scored on his debut for United Sikkim against Bhawanipore F.C. in the 2012 I-League 2nd Division.
 He continued his scoring by getting 2 more goals in his second game for United Sikkim against Eagles, where he led his side to a 7–2 win.
 He again scored in the next match against Green Valley F.C. to help his side to a 3–3 draw, and then in the 3–1 win over Southern Samity.

 In the Final Round, he scored a brace in the 3–2 win over Vasco S.C., and then again against ONGC.

-On 15 March 2012 he scored against Kalighat Milan Sangha F.C. to equalise, the 2012 I-League 2nd Division match at Siliguri finally ended in their 3–2 win as Quinton Jacobs scored a brace.
+On 15 March 2012 he scored against Kalighat Milan Sangha to equalise, the 2012 I-League 2nd Division match at Siliguri finally ended in their 3–2 win as Quinton Jacobs scored a brace.

 He again scored against Royal Wahingdoh F.C.
 (2–0 win), Aizawl F.C.
 (4–2 win), and then converted the all-important spot kick against Mohammedan to secure the 1–1 draw, and earn promotion to the 2012-13 I-League.